 You’re Going to Be Wrong

 Know this, building the right product is hard.
 If you’re doing it right, and moving fast you will be wrong a lot.
 It’s what you learn and how fast you adapt that determines how successful you’ll ultimately be.

-After we had launched our B2B product at Choose Energy, I was damn sure we needed to build two things: 1) an input for our customers to enter their monthly electricity spend to get a better price and 2) a way for our partners who weren’t on API’s to upload prices more quickly.
+After we had launched our B2B product at Choose Energy, I was damn sure we needed to build two things: 1) an input for our customers to enter their monthly electricity spend leading to a better price and 2) a way for our partners who weren’t on API’s to upload prices more quickly.
 I pushed for these almost every chance I got.
-Neither worked and I’d wasted our engineers’ time.
+Neither worked and I wasted our engineers’ time.
 I was certain that customers valued price above all else and this was our way to give them the most savings.
-As it turned out, they valued their time more.
+They actually valued their time just as much if not more.

 Don’t be afraid to admit mistakes, the sooner you admit them, the faster you can correct them and build something your customers love.
 Even more, don’t be afraid to make mistakes.
 80% certainty is almost always good enough, driving out all uncertainty tends to waste a lot of time and speed matters.

 There you have it, a few skills I’ve learned on the job in product and the experiences that go along with them.
 You might have noticed there are two skills noticeably absent from the list.
 HUSTLE & CURIOSITY.
 Simply because I believe you need those skills to excel no matter the job, and they’re hard to teach.
 I hope this list leaves you with a few skills you can apply to your day-to-day basis and as always, if you have more to add, I’d love to hear it.